hyparam/hyparquet/README.md

 ## Why hyparquet?

+Parquet is widely used in data engineering and data science for its efficient storage and processing of large datasets.
+What if you could use parquet files directly in the browser, without needing a server or backend infrastructure?
+That's what hyparquet enables.

 Existing JavaScript-based parquet readers (like [parquetjs](https://github.com/ironSource/parquetjs)) are no longer actively maintained, may not support streaming or in-browser processing efficiently, and often rely on dependencies that can inflate your bundle size.
 Hyparquet is actively maintained and designed with modern web usage in mind.